hasyimibhar/lamport-mutex/README.md

 # Distributed mutex using Lamport's Logical Clock

-This is a naive implementation of distributed mutual exclusion using Lamport's Logical Clock<sup>1</sup> using gRPC.
+This is a naive implementation of distributed mutual exclusion using Lamport's Logical Clock<sup>1</sup>, done using Go and gRPC.

 ## Usage